Mutuvi23/Samuel_Mutuvi/README.md

   - Currently enrolled in a comprehensive software development course
 - **Report Writing:**
   - Proficient in creating detailed and comprehensible reports based on data analysis

+## 📚 Current Education

+- **Degree:** Bachelor of Science in Actuarial Science
+- **Course:** Software Development Program

+Feel free to reach out if you'd like to collaborate on a project or discuss data analysis and software development!